MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/convert-models.md

 author: JBrentJ
-description: Everything you need to know about converting 3D models ms.author: v-jerja ms.date: 01/08/2020 ms.service: crm-online
+description: Everything you need to know about converting 3D models ms.author: v-jerja ms.date: 08/13/2020 ms.service: crm-online
 ms.topic: article
-title: Convert your 3D (CAD) models to use with mixed-reality apps ms.reviewer: v-brycho
+title: Convert your 3D (CAD) models for using with mixed-reality applications ms.reviewer: v-brycho
 ---

-# Convert your 3D (CAD) models
+# Convert your 3D (CAD) models to use with mixed-reality applications

 To use your 3D models with [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality applications, you need to convert them to a file format that supports real-time rasterization.